In this article, you’ll find answers to questions like:

 “If you see your child hiding their internet usage on the phone, tablet or gaming system, they might be doing something they don’t want you to see,” Schiller says.
 “If your child is using the internet when they should be sleeping . . . they might be engaged in risky online behavior.”

-A good option is providing your child a cell that is not a smartphone, which limits them to only calls and texts, Schiller says.
-Keep internet-accessible devices in a group area of the home and turn off Wi-Fi at night.
+A good option is non-smartphones limited to only calls and texts, Schiller says.
+Keep internet-accessible devices in a group area of your home and turn off Wi-Fi at night.

-Open communication with your child, depending on age and development, is critical, McBride says.
-“Being open encourages a meaningful dialogue between you and your child.”
+Open communication with your child, depending on age and development, is critical.
+“Being open encourages a meaningful dialogue,” McBride says.

 McBride suggests asking your child these questions: